 The 2D Deconvolution block represents a layer that performs an opposite operation to 2D Convolution.
 This is also referred to as transposed convolution, which better reflects the actual mathematical operation.

-Convolution is not itself an invertible operation, which means we cannot simply go from output back to the input; Deconvolution layers have instead to learn weights in the same way as Convolution layers.
+Convolution is not itself an invertible operation, which means we cannot simply go from output back to the input.
+Deconvolution blocks have instead to learn weights in the same way as Convolution layers.

-They operate similarly to Convolution layers, but stride has the opposite effect (making the output bigger, not smaller).
+Deconvolutional blocks operate similarly to convolution blocks, but stride has the opposite effect (making the output bigger, not smaller).

 Number of filters: The number of convolutional filters to include in the layer